Reinose/Useful-IDAScripts/README.md

-# Useful IDAPython Scripts
+# Useful IDA Scripts

-The IDAPython scripts which are useful (especially for CTFs)
+The IDA scripts which are useful (especially for CTFs)

 If someone has other useful scripts or better ones, please notify me by issues or PR.